iniself/noba/WIKI.EN.md

     3. `Shift` + `Ctrl` + `↑ ↓` quickly zoom in (or out) along the horizontal and vertical axes
     4. `Shift` + `Ctrl` + `Option` + `↑ ↓` slowly zoom in (or out) along the horizontal and vertical axes

+* **Draw line:**
+  Since v0.8.0, Backtrader_Bokeh began to support the feature of drawing lines.
+It includes two drawing tools: ***Straightline Draw Tool*** and ***Freehand Draw Tool***.
+"Straightline Draw Tool" is used to draw straight lines, and "Freehand Draw Tool" can draw any line you want.
+This feature does not need any configuration and is available out of the box

+  * Click ***Straightline Draw Tool*** or ***Freehand Draw Tool*** icon to enable the feature
+  * When "Straightline Draw Tool" is enabled, double-click the left mouse button and move mouse to start drawing, and click the left mouse button when turning is required.
+During drawing, press **ESC** or double-click the left mouse button to stop drawing
+  * When "Freehand Draw Tool" is enabled, one-click the left mouse button and move mouse to start drawing.
+During drawing, press **ESC** or one-click the left mouse button to stop drawing
+  * Click the left mouse button on one line to select the line.
+After selecting, you can move the line or press **BACKSPACE** to delete the line. *\* When you press "shift", you can select multiple lines at the same time*

 # List of Options

  First, introduce some functions that need to pass in arguments: